The African Diaspora Council Inc. (ADC Inc.) is a

-The modern African Diaspora consists of millions of peoples of African descent living in various societies who are united by a past based significantly but not exclusively upon ‘racial’ oppression and the struggles against it; who, despite the cultural variations, political and other divisions among them share an emotional bond with one another and with their ancestral continent.
-People who; regardless of their location face broadly similar problems in constructing and realizing themselves.
+The modern African Diaspora consists of millions of peoples of African descent living in various societies who are united by a past based significantly, but not exclusively upon ‘racial’ oppression and the struggles against it; who, despite the cultural variations, political and other divisions among them share an emotional bond with one another and with their ancestral continent.
+They are people who; regardless of their location, face broadly similar problems in constructing and realizing themselves.

 The construction of a Diaspora is an organic process involving movement from an ancestral land, settlement in new lands and sometimes re-settlement elsewhere.
 ADC Inc. seeks to answer some provocative questions that will illuminate the process at work among the peoples of African descent, who are still venturing to construct themselves and command their destiny.
 Regardless of their location, members of the Diaspora share an emotional attachment to their ancestral land and are cognizant of their dispersal and if conditions warrant of their oppression and alienation in the countries in which they reside.

-African Diaspora Council Inc. continues at the forefront of the community, helping to shape a better future of tomorrow today in the U S as well as in the World.
+African Diaspora Council Inc. is at the forefront of the community, helping to shape a better future of tomorrow today in the U.S. as well as around the World.

 The definition used here of "African community" is largely cultural and does not describe a single monolithic group.
-On the contrary, for us, African means any person living in the United States or in the world with an African heritage or anyone with a vision to help promote development in Africa or any deprived area.
+On the contrary, for us, African means any person living in the United States, or in the world, with an African heritage.
+In addition, it also includes anyone with a vision to help promote development in Africa.

 Click on the link below to print the pledge card